CQ18 - Bachelor of Information Technology

 CQUniversity's aviation, multimedia and Information and Communication Technology (ICT) courses recognise the impact of ICT on all aspects of our day-to-day lives.
 We offer a wide range of study options leading to traditional ICT qualifications, as well as specialist areas such as aviation technology and multimedia studies.

-All of our courses are flexible, with most offering you the choice to study full-time or part-time and either on-campus or by distance education.
+All of our courses are flexible, with most offering you the choice to study full-time or part-time and either on-campus or by online study.
 This means you can individually tailor your learning to suit your personal and professional needs.
 At CQUniversity, we provide just the right mix of theory and practical experience to ensure that you graduate work-ready, making you attractive to employers and helping to widen your career options.
 In some of our courses you will also be given the opportunity to pursue paid work placements where you can earn while you learn.

 Our focus extends beyond teaching just the technical aspects and focuses on delivering a unique personal approach to teaching.
 Every course is delivered by our supportive lecturers and staff who offer industry-relevant and real-world experience in roles such as ICT specialists, programmers, flight operations managers, and graphic designers.